ethereum/ethereum-org-website/src/content/community/research/index.md

 ### Proof-of-stake incentives

-When Ethereum transitions to proof of stake, its native asset (ether) will be used as collateral by validators.
+When Ethereum transitions to proof-of-stake, validators will use its native asset (ether) as collateral.
 The cryptoeconomics of this determines the security of the network.
-Sophisticated validators may be able to exploit the nuances of the incentive layer to theior own advantage by extracting MEV or launching explicit attacks.
+Sophisticated validators may be able to exploit the nuances of the incentive layer to their own advantage by extracting MEV or launching explicit attacks.

 #### Background reading